-As applicable, also include the following information as part of the Research Strategy, keeping within the two sections (Significance and Approach) listed above.
+As applicable, also include the following information as part of the Research Strategy, keeping within the three sections (Significance, Innovation, and Approach) listed above.

-Preliminary Studies for New Applications:
+Preliminary Studies (for New Applications):

-For new applications, include information on preliminary studies (including data collected by others in the lab), if any.
-Discuss the applicant's preliminary studies, data, and/or experience pertinent to this application.
+For new applications, include information on preliminary studies.
+Discuss the PD/Pl's preliminary studies, data, and or experience pertinent to this application.

-Progress Report for Renewal Applications:
+Progress Report (for Renewal and Revision Applications):